Just another Someone

 Do you play live?

-I play live with a band called Elephant shelf a Blues Rock & Jazz flavoured outfit all around London.Over the past 8 years we have played 1000 gigs, so it keeps me busy, but I am still thinking of a way to get the Cage on the Road somehow.We also had a cabaret venue called "The Bordello" in Stoke Newington which ran for about 6 months.
+I played live with a band called Elephant shelf a Blues Rock & Jazz flavoured outfit all around London and also occasionally In France.
+Also as part of a Roots style act called the Delta Ladies.Over the past 10 years we have played 1500 gigs, so it keeps me busy, but I am still thinking of a way to get the Cage on the Road somehow.We also had a cabaret venue called "The Bordello" in Stoke Newington which ran for about 6 months.
 We have booked bands into the Music Palace in Crouch End which we sometimes play and a new venue in West London called the Tune Inn in Acton which is modeled on the American style of bar and has a very good vibe to play at.
 I also play as part of a duo called the Delta Ladies and have played the Royal Vauxhall Tavern as part of the 'Hot August Fringe Festival' with both the Delta Ladies and Elephant Shelf.

 How, do you think, does the internet (or mp3) change the music industry?